mgiovani/ai-cursor-init/CONTRIBUTING.md

 ---

 Thank you for contributing to `cursor-init`!
-Your contributions help make documentation easier for developers everywhere.
+Your contributions help make AI-powered documentation accessible to developers everywhere.